paulvtan/MSA-Xamarin-Integration/README.md

  <p align="center"><img src="screenshots/current_framework.png" width="800"/></p>

  <p>3.
 We can not simply just 'change' the Targets framework as Xamarin.Forms library in PCL is not supported by .NET Standard.
-We first need to <b>remove Xamarin.Forms from our projects.</b> This can be done by going into <b>NuGet Package Manager</b> of our solution and delete Xamarin.Forms from all the projects. </p>
+We first need to <b>remove Xamarin.Forms from our projects.</b></p>

+<p>This can be done by going into <b>NuGet Package Manager</b> of our solution and delete Xamarin.Forms from all the projects. </p>

 <p align="center"><img src="screenshots/deleting_xamarin from_all projects.gif" width="800"/></p>

+<p>4.
+Take the project.json file from this repo, and add it to the Portable Class Library (PCL).
+Then re-check properties tab, the PCL now should be targeting <b>.NETStandard1.6</b>, which works with <b>Microsoft.Bot.Connector.DirectLine.</b></p>
 </details>